Huge sphinx begins journey to new spot in Philly museum

 The largest sphinx in the western hemisphere is on the move for the first time in nearly 100 years.

-The Penn Museum in Philadelphia is relocating its statue of famed Pharaoh Ramses II from the Egypt Gallery where it's resided since 1926.
-The 3,000-year-old sphinx's slow, painstaking journey began Wednesday morning.
+The Penn Museum in Philadelphia is relocating its 3,000-year-old sphinx of famed Pharaoh Ramses II from the Egypt Gallery where it's resided since 1926.
+The sphinx's slow, painstaking journey began Wednesday morning.
 It's moving about 250 feet (76 meters) to a featured location in the museum's new entrance hall.

 Museum officials are using air dollies to move the statue through a series of doorways, windows, hairpin turns and tight squeezes.